tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 [Storage buckets](https://cloud.google.com/storage/docs/buckets) are the native storage units of the Google Cloud platform.
 Linking them to your virtual machine offers integrated and efficient data management, simplifying scaling, backup, and access from anywhere in the Google Cloud infrastructure, eliminating, for example, the need to perform manual uploads/downloads via the Google Cloud's browser interface.

-To do this, first of all you will need to install [GCSFuse](https://github.com/GoogleCloudPlatform/gcsfuse) in your instance by running the following code:
+To do this, first of all, you will need to install [GCSFuse](https://github.com/GoogleCloudPlatform/gcsfuse) in your instance by running the following code:

 {{% codeblock %}}
 ```bash